Halfway To Nowhere (With The Engine Stalled)

 “The best, Nick.”

-For a little while they’d left it there, because they weren’t that close—Kohao didn’t even really talk to him about the band, for dirty-little-secret separation reasons—and most of their bond was as superficial as passing a pipe or saying “Yeah, you can finish that line.”
-But curiosity was curiosity and Kohao had the friends he had, whose stories he was privy to—and there was just something compelling about comparing and contrasting the reasons people had for the shit they did.
+For a little while they’d left it there, because they weren’t that close—Kato didn’t even really talk to him about the band, for dirty-little-secret separation reasons—and most of their bond was as superficial as passing a pipe or saying “Yeah, you can finish that line.”
+But curiosity was curiosity and Kato had the friends he had, whose stories he was privy to—and there was just something compelling about comparing and contrasting the reasons people had for the shit they did.
 It was interesting; it was like having data.
 Or insight.
 And that was what led him to asking, sometime in late spring, about the start of The addiction, the one that Nick was trying to outrun or outgun.

 “What got you started doing dope, Nick?” he asked casually, taking a puff from Nick’s pipe for a change of pace and rather captured by how the weed burned and glowed.
 He passed it to his left with an expectant eyebrow-raise.
 Nick seemed to take his time drawing from it.